alFrame/ComfyUI-AF-EditGeneratedPrompt/README.md

+# IMPORTANT: This node will retire, as it's been released as part of a node pack and released via the ComfyUI Registry!

+You can find the node pack here: [https://github.com/alFrame/ComfyUI-AF-Pack-Prompt-Nodes](https://github.com/alFrame/ComfyUI-AF-Pack-Prompt-Nodes)

+**Please remove this node and install the node pack instead.**

 # ComfyUI-AF-EditGeneratedPrompt

 A ComfyUI custom node that allows you to pipe a generated prompt into from an LLM and either pass it as is, or copy and edit it manually.